 She held up her note and then held out her hand.

 “but she forgot the tooth.”

 OH COME ON!
 Do I even Fairy?!

-She allowed the excuse with a high pitched “Ya!” and wondered off to dirty up her tooth a little.
+She allowed the excuse with a high pitched “Ya!” and wondered off to dirty up her tooth.

-There is a difference between strait up lying to your kids and allowing the magic to continue.
+There is a difference between fibbing to your kids when they are truly looking for answers, and allowing the magic to continue.

-Santa has maybe one more good year in him before she’ll be ready to let go of that little bit of make believe magic and become the magic for her little sister.
+Santa maybe has one more good year in him before she’ll be ready to let go of that little bit of make believe and become the magic for her little sister.

-When her times comes to help me be Santa and to help me be the Tooth Fairy, I know she’ll be great at it.
+When her times comes to help be Santa and the Tooth Fairy, I know she’ll be great.
 She’ll add extra glitter to the dollar and make the best Fairy Hotel this town as ever seen!

 But until that time comes….
 I now set an alarm on my phone.